Ylianst/ESP-FBot/README.md

 If this integration works for you and want to remove your battery WIFI connection to the cloud, you can do a factory reset of the battery.
 Press and hold the `DC button`, `light button` and `USB button` simultaneously for about 5 seconds.
 You will hear a beep.

+One known issue is that when not associated to any WIFI, the power station will show up as it's own access point with the name "ESP_xxxxxx".

 ### Extras

 - [M5 ATOM Extras](https://github.com/Ylianst/ESP-FBot/blob/main/docs/m5atom-extras.md) - If you are using the M5 ATOM Light as you ESP32 device, check this out.
+- [M5StickC PLUS2 Extras](https://github.com/Ylianst/ESP-FBot/blob/main/docs/m5stick-extras.md) - If you are using the M5StickC PLUS2 as you ESP32 device, check this out.